marmari9/tech501-week2/tech501-week2/Linux/securing-DB.md

 ### tep 7 change DB NSG
-Allow MongoDB traffic from the app VM:
+- Allow MongoDB traffic from the app VM:

-IP Address: 10.0.2.0/24
+- IP Address: 10.0.2.0/24
-Service: mongodb
+- Service: mongodb
-Destination Port: 27017
+- Destination Port: 27017
-Deny all other traffic to ensure only allowed connections can reach the database.
+- Deny all other traffic to ensure only allowed connections can reach the database.

-Modify Destination Port Ranges:

-Set the destination port ranges to * for more cover.
+- Set the destination port ranges to * for more cover.
-Add Rule Numbering:
-Set the rule number to 1000.
+- Set the rule number to 1000.